-Figure 4-6.
+Figure 4-7.
 Shim Installation (Option 1)

-5. Install second bolt assembly through blocks and shims, then torque to 55 ft-lb; repeat process on all load cell pockets
+- 5. Install second bolt assembly through blocks and shims, then torque to 40 ft-lb. - Repeat process on all load cell pockets

-Position the slotted end of shim towards shorter end of load cell pocket.
+NOTE: Position the slotted end of shim towards shorter end of load cell pocket.
 This allows more room to work when adding or removing shims.

-6. Ensure the link for any binding or misalignment and the link is plumb in respect to the upper blocks; check that the link is centered between the side of the link and the upper blocks
+- 6. Ensure the link for any binding or misalignment and the link is plumb in respect to the upper blocks. - · Check that the link is centered between the side of the link and the upper blocks using a mount location setting jig.

-If needed, tap the edge of the baseplate with a hammer to make minor adjustments in alignment.
+NOTE: If needed, tap the edge of the baseplate with a hammer to make minor adjustments in alignment.

-Figure 4-7.
+Figure 4-8.
 Recheck Link for Binding

-- 7. Jack the weigh module and remove the setting blocks - 8.
-Slowly lower the weigh module until it rests on the load cell links - 9.
-Use an industrial hammer drill to drill a 3/4" hole into the concrete at least 6" deep on one side of the baseplate
+- 7. Jack the weigh module and remove the setting blocks. - 8.
+Slowly lower the weigh module until it rests on the load cell links. - 9.
+Use a torpedo level to set rocker plumb. - 10.
+Use an industrial hammer drill to drill a 3/4 inch hole into the concrete at least 6 inch deep on one side of the baseplate.

-Figure 4-8.
+Figure 4-9.
 Drill Anchor Bolt Holes

-10. Drill a second anchor bolt hole on the opposite side of the baseplate; each mount requires two anchor bolts to prevent longitudinal motion of the baseplate; anchor bolts (7" x 3/4") with expansion heads are supplied with the scale
+- 11. Drill a second anchor bolt hole on the opposite side of the baseplate.
+Each mount requires two anchor bolts to prevent longitudinal motion of the baseplate. - Anchor bolts (7 inch x 3/4 inch) with expansion heads are supplied with the scale.

-Figure 4-9.
+Figure 4-10.
 Anchor Bolts with Washers